-A Power Factor Adjustment (not currently in use), which calculates additional demand charges for each kW, when the customer’s power factor falls below 90%.
+A Power Factor Adjustment (not currently in use), which calculates additional demand charges for each kW, when the customer’s power factor falls below 90 percent.

 A Primary Service Discount, which provides a discount to the demand charge for customers who have invested in the purchase of their own transformer equipment.

-A Demand Ratchet Component, which ensures that a minimum of 70% of a customer’s peak capacity costs are recovered even during times of low kWh usage.
+A Demand Ratchet Component, which ensures that a minimum of 70 percent of a customer’s peak capacity costs are recovered even during times of low kWh usage.

-Energy Charge – Inverted block rate and flat rates currently recovering approximately 2/3 of LCEC’s purchased power costs.
+Energy Charge – Inverted block rate and flat rates currently recovering approximately 2/3 of the LCEC purchased power costs.

-Load Management Credits – Monthly billing rebate for a customer who has enrolled in LCEC’s demand side management program; requires a minimum consumption of 500 kWh during the current billing period.
+Load Management Credits – Monthly billing rebate for a customer who has enrolled in the LCEC demand side management program; requires a minimum consumption of 500 kWh during the current billing period.

 Interruptible Credit – Monthly rebate utilized by larger industrial customers that agree to shed a pre-determined and contracted minimum load at the request of LCEC during peak usage periods.

 Power Cost Adjustment – Adjustment component utilized to ensure recovery of wholesale power costs.

 Net Meter Rider – Rate components that allow for a net metering calculation where customer-generated kWh photovoltaic power is subtracted from the power delivered to them by LCEC.

 Outdoor Lighting – Flat rates designed to recover costs for security lights, traffic signals, district street lighting, and decorative lighting purchased from LCEC.